tbrunetti/genoFinder/README.md

 </p>

 Below is an image of an example diplo_file input.
 This can be generated in the algorithm if a haplotable file is given using the -haplo_file argument.
+This should contain every pairwise combination of star alleles.
 <p align="center">
 <img src="https://github.com/tbrunetti/genoFinder/blob/master/diplo_file_example_annotated.png"/>
 </p>